tttmmmyyyy/fixlang/Documentation.md

 - `Std.Array.mod! : Int -> (a -> a) -> Std.Array a -> Std.Array a`
     - This function clones the array if it is shared between multiple references.
     - This function always update the array.
 If the array is shared between multiple references, this function panics.
+- (unsafe) `Std.Array.__new_uninitialized : Int -> Std.Array a`
+    - Creates an array of specified length with uninitialized elements.
+    - After allocating array by this function, you should initialize all elements using `__set_uninitialized_unique_array` function.
+- (unsafe) `Std.Array.__set_uninitialized_unique_array : Int -> a -> Std.Array a -> Std.Array a`
+    - Sets a value into an array.
+    - This function doesn't release the old value of the element.
+    - This function updates the array without checking uniqueness.

 NOTE: In a future, we will add lens functions such as `act : [f: Functor] Int -> (a -> f a) -> Array a -> f (Array a)`, which are generalization of `mod` functions.